AgatheSenellart/MultiVae/docs/source/readme.md

 The metrics modules of MultiVae can also be used with Wandb, to save all your results in one place.

-If you have a trained model, and you want to compute some metrics for that model, you can pass a `wandb_path` to the metric module to tell it where to log the metrics.
+If you have a trained model, and you want to compute some metrics for that model, you can pass a `wandb_path` to the metric module to tell him where to log the metrics.
 If there is already a wandb run that was created during training, you can reuse the same wandb_path to log metrics to that same place.
 See this [documentation](https://multivae.readthedocs.io/en/latest/metrics/info_wandb.html) to learn how to find your wandb_path or re-create one.

 Below is a minimal example with the LikelihoodEvaluator Module but it works the same for all metrics.